The exhibition was shown at Nationalmuseum, Stockholm.

-The exhibition includes works by artists, photographers and designers such as Richard Avedon, Ron Arad, Cecilia Edefalk, Nan Goldin, Willliam Kentridge, Barbara Kruger, Boris Mikhailov, Tracey Moffatt, Ingrid Orfali, Ingegerd Råman, Philippe Starck, Lars Tunbjörk, Pia Wallén and Andres Serrano.
+The exhibition included works by artists, photographers and designers such as Richard Avedon, Ron Arad, Cecilia Edefalk, Nan Goldin, Willliam Kentridge, Barbara Kruger, Boris Mikhailov, Tracey Moffatt, Ingrid Orfali, Ingegerd Råman, Philippe Starck, Lars Tunbjörk, Pia Wallén and Andres Serrano.

 The Berlin Wall fell on 9 November 1989.
 The Cold War came to an end and the struggle between liberal capitalism and communism seemed to be over.
 Eastern Europe was not, however, the only place on earth shaken by political drama.
 The South African apartheid regime collapsed and on the Tiananmen Square in China, student demonstrations ended with a massacre.